gitter-badger/miu-1/miuspec/lang.rst

    know what should be here, can you give me some suggestions?".
 Informative holes can be named/numbered.
 #.
 Abbreviation holes - These allow the user to tell the compiler "hey, I know
-   there is something here, infer it, and keep your mouth shut."
+   there is something here, I don't particularly care about it."
 They can serve as documentation while refactoring without making type signatures very large.

 Holes are supported to allow for a better interactive experience::

   regex ident-hole = _
   regex hole-name-char = letter-char | digit-char
-  token hole = _ hole-name-char*
+  token hole = _ hole-name-char+
-  token pattern-hole = __ hole-name-char*
+  token pattern-hole = _ hole-name-char+
-  token or-pattern-hole = __|
+  token or-pattern-hole = _|
   token abbrev-hole = ".."
-  # NOTE: abbrev-hole is not lexed separately, they are subsumed under "..".
+  -- NOTE: abbrev-hole is not lexed separately; the ".." symbol subsumes it.

 Examples::

   let foo = Just 10 : ..
 Int -- analagous to 'Just @Int 10' in Haskell
-  let bar : _  = f x  -- compiler will suggest the type to fill for _ let baz : _1 = f2 y
+  let bar : _b = f x  -- compiler will suggest the type to fill for _b let baz : _1 = f2 y
   let qux : _1 = f3 z -- compiler will suggest an option with the constraint that
                       -- the two _1's match; the "rewrite action" will include a